forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

         "permalink" : "https://school.api/players/frank-j-robinson/index.json"
     }

-To reflect our model above, add the following to `item.json.json`
+To achieve this, add the following to `item.json.json`:

     {